gjwgit/azcv/docs/README.md

 The output consists of a boolean to indicate if it is not a black and white image, the accent (most vibrant) colour, the dominant background and foreground, and then a list of dominant colors.
+In the examples below we include the accent colour beside the original image.

 ![](mountain_vista_accent.png)